ArthurFDLR/esp32-webapp/README.md

 In the `Example Configuration` menu:

+* Set the pin of the build-in LED (or any pin which has something blinkable connected) in `Blink GPIO number`.
 * Set the domain name in `mDNS Host Name` option.
 * Choose the deploy mode in `Website deploy mode`, currently we support deploy website to host PC, SD card and SPI Nor flash.
   * If we choose to `Deploy website to host (JTAG is needed)`, then we also need to specify the full path of the website in `Host path to mount (e.g. absolute path to web dist directory)`.